Operation Yachin

-Operation Yakhin was an operation to secretly emigrate Moroccan Jews to Israel, conducted by Israel's Mossad between November 1961 and spring 1964.
-About 97,000 left for Israel by plane and ship from Casablanca and Tangier via France and Italy.
+Operation Yakhin was an operation led by Israel's Mossad in coordination with the Moroccan state to discreetly emigrate Moroccan Jews to Israel between November 1961 and spring 1964.
+In the arrangement, the Hebrew Immigrant Aid Society (HIAS), an American organization, paid King Hassan II of Morocco a per capita fee for every Moroccan Jew who migrated to Israel.
+About 90,000 to 97,000 left for Israel by plane and ship from Casablanca and Tangier via France and Italy.